 What Is A Stage Plot?

-A band stage plot – also referred to as a stage plan or band stage diagram – is a simple overview of a band’s stage set up that is sent to a venue, festival, or promoter in advance of a gig.
+A band stage plot can be referred to as a stage plan or band stage diagram.
+It is a simple overview of a band’s stage set up.
+This can be sent to a venue, festival, or promoter in advance of a gig.

-Your stage plot is meant to communicate necessary information about your band, setup, and gear so your sound engineer can dial you in and get everything set up.
+It communicates necessary information about your band, setup, and gear.
+This means your sound engineer can dial you in and get everything set up.

-In some cases, the stage plot diagram is accompanied by an input list.
+In some cases, a stage plotting diagram is accompanied by an input list.
 Which is a more detailed list of all the different inputs and connections a band has.

 As an up-and-coming band, you play a huge range of gigs.
 In quick succession you might find yourself supporting a larger artist at a larger venue, headlining your own show at a smaller venue, and playing festivals pretty regularly.